pedrocorsini/pedrocorsini/README.md

 [![image](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://www.twiiter.com/corsini_pedro)

 > You can also add me on Discord ☞ corsinhas.
+> Please, disregard everything before 2024 on this page.
 <!--
 **pedrocorsini/pedrocorsini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.